CAIDA/catalog-data/sources/solution/how_to_look_up_as's_rank_using_as_relationship_file/README.md

 ## **<ins>Introduction</ins>**

-This solution helps classify an asns based upon its paths to other asns.
-The following [script](rel_2_class.py) takes in all AS Relationships from a local .as-rel file to determine their classification.
+This solution helps classify an asn based upon its relationships to other asns.
+The following [script](rel_2_class.py) takes in all AS Relationships from a local .as-rel file to determine every asn's classification.
 This is done by getting the number of providers and customers of each asn, storing them in a dictionary labeled, ```as_2_data```.
-This data is then used to determine classifications which are stored in a dictionary labeled ```as_2_class``` for each asn which is then printed to STDOUT.
+This data is then used to determine classifications, which are stored in a dictionary labeled ```as_2_class```.
+The classifications for each asn is then printed to STDOUT.
 More information on the classifications can be found [here](###Data-Structure-Format:-as_2_class).

 ### Usage

-Below is an example of how to run the script on an Jan 1st, 2020 AS Relationship file, sending the classifications to a .jsonl file.
+Below is an example of how to run the script on AS Relationships dataset from Jan 1st, 2020, sending the classifications to a .jsonl file.
 You must use the -r flag, and provide a path to a local .as-rel file.
 AS Relationship datasets can be downlaoded [here](http://data.caida.org/datasets/as-relationships/serial-1/).
 - Note: This script can take in both .txt and encoded .bz2 files, so you don't have to decode the downloaded datasets.

 ```bash